Tech Talks: Why Do Industries Choose to Use Private Blockchains and the Hybrid Solution

 In our previous article, we’ve highlighted private blockchains’ features and especially its tighter joining requirements: that’s what makes them ‘private’.
 When choosing between private and public blockchains, people tend to go towards private blockchains if they want to keep their data private because they believe in the following misconception:

 Not necessarily: again, this depends on how you store data on the blockchain.
-Sure, on the private blockchain you can decide to allow certain parties to join the network.
-However, once access is granted (i.e. permission to run a node) it is not possible to set permissions as to which pieces of data can be accessed.
+Sure, on the private blockchain, you can decide to allow certain parties to join the network.
+However, once access is granted (i.e., permission to run a node), it is not possible to set permissions as to which pieces of data can be accessed.

 What does that mean?

-It means that you must be aware that giving permission to access a private blockchain to somebody is an all-or-nothing bargain: once they’re in, they can see everything stored on that blockchain.
+It means that you must be aware that permitting to access a private blockchain to somebody is an all-or-nothing bargain: once they’re in, they can see everything stored on that blockchain.
 As a matter of fact, the Wolf and the Seven Little Goats’ moral of the story has never been so fit: ‘You have to be careful who you let in’.